 ‘To single-out God for worship (ifrad al-ma‘bud bi’l-‘ibadah), accompanied by believing in His unity and affirming this for His Essence, Attributes and Acts.’1

-Definitions like the above reflect the dual concern of Muslim theologians: to assert the absolute transcendence or “otherness” of God, and to affirm that God alone must be singled-out for worship.
-Lord of the heavens and earth and all that is between them.
-Therefore worship Him and be steadfast in His worship.
+Definitions like the above reflect the dual concern of Muslim theologians: to assert the absolute transcendence or “otherness” of God, and to affirm that God alone deserves to be singled-out for worship: Lord of the heavens and earth and all that is between them.
+So worship Him and be steadfast in His worship.
 Do you know anyone similar to Him?
 [19:65]

-But Islam’s goal is God, not some theological abstraction written down on a piece of paper.
-To this end the Qur’an repeatedly enjoins upon us all a constant awareness of God, even in the midst of our worldly activities.
+But Islam’s goal is God, not some theological abstraction written down on some piece of paper.
+To this end the Qur’an repeatedly enjoins on us all a constant awareness of God, even in the midst of our worldly lives and activities.
 This awareness is expressed by two words which the Qur’an frequently employs.
-The first is taqwa: often glossed as “fear of God” or “piety”.
-To have taqwa of God is to obey Him wholeheartedly, while being conscious of His gaze and scrutiny of us.
+The first is taqwa – often glossed as “fear of God,” “God-consciousness” or “piety”.
+To have true taqwa of God, then, is to obey Him wholeheartedly, while being conscious of His gaze and scrutiny of us.
 In other words, it is to be profoundly aware of God, and to mould our lives around such an awareness.

 Revelation’s insistance on taqwa and on ihsan is precisely so that tawhid may be made into a living, experiential reality and for faith to be deepened and be made profound.
 In explaining the verse, Your God is One God; there is no God but He.
-[2:163], Ibn Juzayy outlines the three ascending degrees of tawhid: the sublimest degree being to witness God with the eye of the heart; witnessing everything is from God, not that everything is God.
+[2:163], Ibn Juzayy al-Kalbi outlines for us the three ascending degrees of tawhid: the sublimest degree being to witness God with the eye of the heart, because of the heart being illumined and flooded with faith – witnessing everything is from God, not that everything is God.
 He writes:

 ‘Know that peoples’ tawhid of God is of three degrees: First, that which the generality of Muslims affirm, by which their lives are protected in this world and by which they are delivered from residing in Hell eternally in the world to come: which is to reject partners, rivals, spouses, children, likenesses or equals with God.